aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 title: Working with Charts in Python
 articleTitle: Working with Charts
 linktitle: Working with Charts
-description: "Create and modify charts of various types in a document using python."
+description: "Create and modify charts of various types in a document using Python."
 type: docs
 weight: 50
 url: /python-net/working-with-charts/